GraemeF/redmine-sprintly/README.md

 * `mapping.tracker` describes how your trackers in Redmine are mapped to item types in Sprint.ly.
 * `mapping.status` says which statuses in Redmine should be put in which list in Sprint.ly.

+Once configured, run the following command to do the import:

+    npm start

 Please feel free to fork and improve this - pull requests welcome!